nanakin/OC-P10-DRF/README.md

    ```sh
    cd DRF-project
    ```
+3. Install poetry if not installed yet, by following the official documentation here : https://python-poetry.org/docs/#installation

-3. Install dependencies in a new virtual environment:
+4. Install project dependencies in a new virtual environment using poetry:

    ```sh
    poetry install
    ```